micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 ### Homing of the stages

-For XYStages micro-manager supports the homing of the stages in the Axes list.
+For XYStages Micro-Manager supports the homing of the stages in the Axes list.

 Since ZStages currently do not support homing, but stages with